repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

      RSTUF API Tokens.
    * ``SECRETS_RSTUF_TOKEN_KEY`` is the Token key used to hash the API Tokens.
-   * ``SECRETS_RSTUF_ONLINE_KEY_PASSWORD`` is the online key password used by Workers for signing the TUF Metadata.
+   * ``SECRETS_RSTUF_ONLINE_KEY_PASSWORD`` is the online key password used by workers for signing the TUF metadata.

     Initiating the Docker Swarm